dimanikulin/dimanikulin/WorkInGL.md

 <img src="./Images/NumberOfInterviews.jpg" alt="Number Of Interviews" />

 # Top Interviewer in Kyiv in C/C++
-Third time in row I was nomited as a Top Interviewer in Kyiv in C/C++.
+Third time in a row, I have been nominated as a Top Interviewer in Kyiv for C/C++.

-This time I have 56 interviews performed in 2023.
-And it is 1 interview in a week only.
+This year, I conducted 56 interviews in 2023, averaging one interview per week.

+## Tags
+interview award

 # References
 | # | Name                 | Source                | Release date           |  Author                 | Description   |